 M.S. in Microbiology

 With the growth of the biotechnology industry, and the increase in technology and specialization in applied microbiological sciences, there is a significant regional and national need for highly trained microbiologists.
 The Master of Science degree in Microbiology provides an excellent opportunity to meet these needs.
-The M.S. in Microbiology gives students the opportunity to carry out research in the laboratories of world-renowned microbiologists and opportunities to interface with industrial and governmental partners through internships.

-Application deadline for admission for Fall 2023: June 1, 2023.
+Application deadline for admission for Fall 2024: March 1, 2024.

 DEGREES